IceHe/lib/java/cmd/java.md

 _`-XX:+UseRTMDeopt`_

-_- Autotunes RTM locking depending on the abort ratio._
+- _Autotunes RTM locking depending on the abort ratio._
-    - This ratio is specified by the `-XX:RTMAbortRatio` option.
+    - _This ratio is specified by the `-XX:RTMAbortRatio` option._
-    - If the number of aborted transactions exceeds the abort ratio, then the method containing the lock is deoptimized and recompiled with all locks as normal locks.
+    - _If the number of aborted transactions exceeds the abort ratio, then the method containing the lock is deoptimized and recompiled with all locks as normal locks._
-    - This option is disabled by default.
+    - _This option is disabled by default._
-    - The `-XX:+UseRTMLocking` option must be enabled.
+    - _The `-XX:+UseRTMLocking` option must be enabled._

 _`-XX:+UseRTMLocking`_